dsvellal/shift-left-quality-sample/README.md

 # Welcome to shift left quality discussion

-This is a hello world example, with a lot of checks in [configuration file](./pom.xml).
+This is a hello world example, with a lot of checks in [configuration file](./pom.xml), as well as in the [shell script](./shift-left-quality-checks.sh)

-The intent of this branch is to understand how/what are some checks done at desk.
+The intent of this branch is to understand how non business logic related necessary checks can be automated and done at desk even before raising a pull request.

 We highlight some of the features like spelling mistake & lint issues here.